BiscuitsLayer/ConspectManager/README.md

 # ConspectManager

-Manager for markdown notes written in `Visual Studio Code`
+Manager for markdown notes written in `Obsidian` and `Visual Studio Code`!

 ## Description